eyinjusalako1/gourd/TESTING_INSTRUCTIONS.md

 - Open a fellowship chat
 - Send a test message

+#### 🎯 Personalization & Suggestions
+- On the home dashboard, look for **Suggestions for you** cards.
+- Tap **Dismiss** on one card and **Show less like this** on another; confirm they disappear.
+- Switch roles via Settings → Personalization → Update preferences and confirm the dashboard layout changes instantly.

+#### 🔔 Notifications & Quiet Hours
+- Visit **Settings → Notifications**.
+- Change cadence (Daily → Weekly → Off) and channel (Push/Email); watch for success toasts.
+- Adjust quiet hours start/end and check the browser console for `[notifications]` log entries honoring the new window.

+#### ♿ Accessibility & Appearance
+- Open **Settings → Appearance**.
+- Toggle Large Text, Reduce Motion, and High Contrast; confirm the UI updates immediately (fonts resize, animations pause, contrast increases).
+- Reload the page to ensure the settings persist.

 #### 📖 Testimonies
 - Click the book icon (📖) in the top-right header
 - Browse testimonies